Besthorpe, Nottinghamshire

 Besthorpe is a small village in north-east Nottinghamshire close to the border with Lincolnshire.
-It is a Civil Parish in the Newark & Sherwood district of Nottinghamshire.
-The population of the civil parish as of the 2011 census is 195.
+It is a civil parish in the Newark & Sherwood district of Nottinghamshire.
+The population of the civil parish as of the 2011 census was 195, increasing to 212 at the 2021 census.
 The village is on the A1133 between Newark and Gainsborough, and is 1.5 miles north of the larger village of Collingham, north east of Newark on Trent.
 The village lies 1 mile east of the River Trent and the River Fleet flows south to east parallel with the village & A1133.
 Besthorpe acquired Conservation Village status in 2006 because it has maintained much of its original layout focused on Low Road and the Green.

 Etymology

 Besthorpe's name is derived from the Scandinavian word ‘thorpe’ meaning outlying farmstead or hamlet and probably the name of a key character called something like ‘Bosi’.
 It indicates that there was sufficient settlement here in the period of the Danelaw in the 10th century to give the place a name.
 Parishes and their boundaries were to be well established by the time of the Domesday Book in 1086.